ferend/labor-force-survey-analysis/README.md

 Markdown file of the analysis and html output is available.

+### Please download .html file for detailed discussion of my project

 Some plots and OLS estimations for the equations are available.

 ![resim](https://user-images.githubusercontent.com/74188001/123438566-7c99b600-d5d9-11eb-9420-dd67ddb060d9.png)